tejubapatla/FaceDetectionAttendanceSystem/README.md

 **Note** :

 - I made this attendance system as a mobile app based on our requirements.
 You can implement this as a dedicated web app or integrate this into your college/Organization website as well.
-- Not included all the files we used in this project.
-Sharing just the heart of the system. rest al can be build based on the requirements and usage.
+- Not included all the files we have in this project.
+Sharing just the heart of the system.
+Rest all can be build based on the requirements and usage.